nasa/cumulus/docs/features/producer_granule_id_duplication.md

 The recommended algorithm generates an MD5 hash of the granule's `collectionId` (and optionally a timestamp) and appends a truncated version of this hash to the `producerGranuleId` to create the new unique `granuleId`.

+The process Cumulus Core uses to generate a unique `granuleId` can be [found in the `generateUniqueGranuleId` function here](https://github.com/nasa/cumulus/blob/master/packages/ingest/src/granule.ts).

-For more details on the algorithm and for implementations in other languages, see the [Granule Uniquification for External Tooling](./developer-guide/external-tooling-granule-uniquification.md) guide.
+For more details on the algorithm and for implementations in other languages, see the [Hashing approach document](doc:granule-id-hashing-approach)

 There is no requirement to utilize Core's algorithm, as the workflow framework imposes no constraints outside of ensuring `producerGranuleId` is populated by a default, *however* if customization is desired, care should be taken to ensure that unique identification schemes are chosen such that unexpected collisions between granules do not occur system-wide.

+To make the process easier, Cumulus Core also provides a Task Component that will uniquely identify each Granule in a payload and return a modified Granule object containing a unique `granuleId` and a `producerGranuleId` containing the original `granuleId` - [`AddUniqueGranuleId`](https://github.com/nasa/cumulus/blob/master/tasks/add-unique-granule-id/README.md)

 ---